 Instructions

-• PREP: (The video in the post is a helpful visual!)
-Cut the butter into small cubes and then place back in the fridge.
-Fill up a small bowl with ice and water.
-Set aside for now.
+- (The video in the post is a helpful visual!)
+Cut the butter into small cubes and place back in the fridge.
+Fill a small bowl with ice and water.
+Set aside.

-• MAKE THE CRUST IN THE FOOD PROCESSOR: (No food processor?
-See Note 2).
-Add flour, salt, and powdered sugar to a 10-14-cup food processor.
+- Make crust in food processor: (No food processor?
+See note 2).
+Add flour, salt, and powdered sugar to a 10โ14-cup food processor.
 Pulse twice just to mix.
-Add cubed and cold butter straight from the fridge and pulse 10-12 times in 1-second increments or until butter is the size of frozen peas.
-Add in the yolk only (no whites!) and 2 tablespoons of water.
-Pulse until dough comes together into crumbles, about 6 to 8 one-second pulses.
-Do not over-mix the dough in the food processor.
+Add cubed and cold butter straight from the fridge and pulse 10โ12 times in 1-second increments or until butter is the size of frozen peas.
+Add the yolk only (no whites!) and 2 tablespoons water.
+Pulse until dough comes together into crumbles, about 6โ8 one-second pulses.
+Do not overmix dough in the food processor.
 The dough should still be crumbly when you are done mixing.
-That said, if everything looks sandy, add the last tablespoon of water and pulse 3-5 more times.
-Avoid over pulsing, never puree.
+That said, if everything looks sandy, add the last tablespoon of water and pulse 3โ5 more times.
+Avoid over pulsing.

-• FORM INTO A DISC AND CHILL: Dump everything from the food processor onto a clean work surface.
-Without kneading at all, press the dough together into a round flat disc.
+- Dump everything from the food processor onto a clean work surface.
+Without kneading at all, press dough together into a round, flat disc.
 Touch as little as possible!
-Wrap tightly in plastic wrap and chill for at least one hour, preferably 2 hours.
+Wrap tightly in plastic wrap and chill for at least 1 hour, preferably 2 hours.

-• ROLL OUT THE CRUST: Pull out 2 large sheets of plastic wrap and set over a clean work surface.
-Unwrap and place chilled dough in the center of the plastic wrap sheets.
-Top the dough with one long sheet of parchment paper and begin to roll it out.
-Continue to roll out the pie crust.
-Roll it out 3-4 inches larger than the pie dish you'll be using.
-Roll until the dough is the proper size.
-Once the dough is fully rolled out, gently coax off the top layer of parchment paper.
-Use the overhang of plastic wrap on the bottom to pull the plastic wrap and crust up and off the counter and then transfer upside down into the pie tin.
-Drape dough over the pie tin (again, no pulling or stretching -- this causes shrinking) and press into place.
+- Pull out 2 large sheets of plastic wrap and set over a clean work surface.ย Unwrap and place chilled dough in the center of the plastic wrap sheets.
+Top the dough with 1 long sheet of parchment paper and begin to roll it out.
+Roll it out 3โ4 inchesย larger than the pie dish youโll be using.
+Once dough is fully rolled out, gently coax off the top layer of parchment paper.
+Use the overhang of plastic wrap on the bottom to pull the plastic wrap and crust off the counter, then transfer upside down into the pie tin.
+Drape dough over the pie tin (again, no pulling or stretchingโthis causes shrinking) and press into place.
 Gently coax off the plastic wrap.

 Video